siran/writing/books/A Maxwell Universe - Part II/A Maxwell Universe - 207 The Deconstruction of Primitives.md

 This cross-term ($2\mathbf{E}_1 \cdot \mathbf{E}_2$) represents a real redistribution of energy and momentum in the region of overlap.
 Superposition does not mean non-interaction; it means the interaction is handled by the energy configuration of the combined system.

 In a Maxwell Universe, the "material" that refracts the light is the field itself.
+Later chapters name this more sharply: self-refraction is the redirection of transport by transport conditions induced by the field's own organization.

 ## Structure Without Sources